Tohanos/simpleweatherinfo/README.md

 # simpleweatherinfo
-Simple Spring application that shows weather information
+Simple Spring application that shows weather information.
+Used openweathermap for actual info.